exercism/csharp/exercises/concept/enums/.meta/design.md

 - Know how to define enum members.
 - Know how to assign values to enum members.
 - Know how to get an enum's numeric value.
-- Know how to use a `switch` statement to handle multiple conditions.
+- Know how to use the `switch` statement to do constant pattern matching.

 ## Out of scope